Ajwain and Ajwain Water for Babies – Benefits and Uses

 - Filter the water with a strainer and let it cool down before giving it to your baby.

-For babies who are not yet one year old, you may like to begin with a maximum of one to two teaspoons of ajwain water per day.
-Slowly, you can increase the measure to two to three teaspoons of ajwain water.
-However, it is safe to give it only two to three times a week to babies who are less than a year old.
-Babies who are one year or more can be given around ¼ cup of the same per day.
-Again, it may be sensible to limit giving ajwain water just three to four times in a week, as opposed to daily.
+For babies who are not yet one year old, you may like to begin with a maximum of half a teaspoon of ajwain water.
+Slowly, you can increase the measure to 1-2 teaspoons of ajwain water.
+However, it is safe to give it only two to three times a week to babies.

 Home Remedies Using Ajwain for Cold and Cough in Babies